Fairy Duster: Explosion of Pink

 • Second is how much water to give your shrub with each watering.
 This depends on the size of your plant and will change as your plant grows.

-To determine the ideal watering schedule for any desert shrub you’ll find everything you need to know, including easy-to-use charts, at How to Water Desert Shrubs: How Often?
+To determine the ideal watering schedule for fairy duster you’ll find everything you need to know, including easy-to-use charts, at How to Water Desert Shrubs: How Often?
 How Much?

-Note that iron deficiency, which is characterized by yellow leaves, can be a problem for fairy dusters that are watered too frequently.
+Note that iron chlorosis, which is characterized by yellow leaves, can be a problem for fairy dusters that are watered too frequently.

 Should You Fertilize?

-There is no need to fertilize fairy dusters.
-They get all the nutrients they need from native soil.
+There is no need to fertilize fairy duster.
+It gets all the nutrients it needs from native soil.

-And since they are a member of the legume family (Fabaceae), they fix nitrogen which naturally improves their surrounding soil.
+And since it’s a member of the legume family (Fabaceae), it fixes nitrogen which naturally improves its surrounding soil.

 How to Prune

 Fairy duster has a naturally attractive form and rarely needs pruning.
 Occasionally, an errant branch might need to be trimmed.
-You can easily do this with your snippers or hand clippers.
+Since stems are thin and wiry, you can easily do this with your snippers or hand clippers.

 If you must prune your fairy duster, the best time is in late spring after it’s done blooming.
-Don’t take off any more than necessary and aim to achieve an informal look.
+Don’t take off any more than is necessary — they grow back slowly!

 Don’t Confuse Pink Fairy Duster With…

 Pink fairy duster is not the only fairy duster used in southwest desert landscaping.
-There is also the red fairy duster (Calliandra californica), also known as Baja fairy duster.
+There is a fairy duster with red flowers known as Baja fairy duster (Calliandra californica).

 close up of baja fairy duster flower